juninhocruzg3/VanillaTS/log.md

 ## Setup DevRunner

-- Add Chokidar package to watch changes and BrowserSync package to server it.
+- Add [chokidar] package to watch changes and [browser-sync] package to server it.

 ```sh
 	npm install -D chokidar browser-sync